 Your compassion is needed.
 We all know that this could hit any of us at anytime.
 Please help us give this loving couple a lifeline.
 If you can give big, please do, but even a tiny donation will help.

-Eric and Laurie Rhoads, friends of Sean and Jen
+Thank you., Eric and Laurie Rhoads, friends of Sean and Jen

 PS: I misspelled Demery, but because the link contains the misspelled name, I can’t change it at this point.
 Sorry everyone. - Eric